Buses

 Curitiba has been using these high capacity (270 passengers) bi-articulated buses since 1992.
 To facilitate speedy boarding / alighting they have many doorways (sometimes on both sides) and call at distinctive kerbside tube style stations where passengers pay their fare on arrival so that when the bus arrives they are ready to board.
 The waiting area at these tube stations has a floor height which matches that of the bus so there is a safe and accessible step-free entry.

 Where local laws permit them double-articulated buses are being used in an ever growing number of towns and cities. but as the aim of this website is to use sample locations to demonstrate possibilities for use elsewhere too, so it is not intended to even try and provide definitive lists of every location.
-Four Swiss cities use the electric trolleybus versions, most other places use liquid fuel powered versions.
+Swiss cities use the electric trolleybus versions, most other places use liquid fuel powered versions.
 These include São Paulo, Campinas, Goiânia and Curitiba in Brazil and the busiest services of the TransMilenio BRT system in Bogotá, Colombia.

 Bi-articulated bus with doors on both sides in Curitiba, Brazil.